leotlles/hi-imleo/README.md

 # hi-imleo
-(not finished)
+## I really don't know if this is ready or not.

-a personal site, where i show me for the world
+A personal site, where I show something about me.